expresspigeon/blog/src/content/posts/2013/apples-vs-oranges-nah-email-ab-split-test.md

-Cover: /blog/images/2013/yay-316985.jpg

-Summary: It is no secret that people scanning their inboxes only give 1 - 2 seconds
-         for each email to even consider if they want to open these emails or trash them without opening.
-What does this mean to email marketer?
-Description: ExpressPigeon allows you perform A/B split tests.
-Keywords: A/B split test, Subject

 It is no secret that people scanning their inboxes only give 1 - 2 seconds for each email to even consider if they want to open these emails or trash them without opening.
 What does this mean to email